-Learning and memorizing a wide selection of repertoire in unison and parts, including works in many languages, styles, and historical periods.
+Learning and memorizing a wide selection of advanced repertoire, including works in many languages, styles, and historical periods.

 Researching and writing about the historical and cultural contributions that musicians have made in context to the current literature for their ensemble.